Smart Growth and Water

 Downtown Waterfront Form-Based Code Workshop (2008): Report on the EPA-NOAA technical assistance project to help Marquette, Michigan, develop a form-based code for its Downtown Waterfront District.

 Implementing the Aquidneck Island West Side Master Plan (2006): Report on the EPA-led technical assistance project to help Aquidneck Island, Rhode Island, develop tools and options to implement its West Side Master Plan.

 Please see the Smart Growth Technical Assistance Programs page for more information about EPA's smart growth technical assistance programs.
 One program that focuses on green infrastructure is Greening America's Communities, which helps cities and towns develop environmentally friendly designs for a neighborhood that can serve as a model for other communities.
 These designs incorporate innovative green infrastructure strategies.
 EPA works with other federal agencies to provide this design assistance and help city staff develop implementation strategies.

 Flood Resilience Checklist (2014): Can help a community determine whether it is prepared for a flood.

-Visit our webinars page for information about Smart Growth Program webinars on water issues.
+Visit our webinars page for information about webinars on smart growth and water issues.